SanyuktaP/Brain-Tumor-Segmentation-and-Survival-Prediction/README.md

 ## Data
 The MRI images used in this project were obtained from the BraTS (Multimodal Brain Tumor Segmentation) challenge dataset.
+This containes 4 label volumes:
+1. T1
+2. T2
+3. T1ce
+4. Flair

+These are combined into single multichannel image in data for easy processing.

 ## Model Training
 - Preprocessing: The Training dataset is converted to NPY images for easy segmentation process.